 The report summarises the take up of Turnitin/Grademark across Schools within the Faculty for the period September 2012 to May 2013.
 While the data provided is provisional until all the assessment activity has been completed, an overall increase in the use of both Turnitin and Grademark can already be observed during the2012-13 academic year in all Schools.
 Most notably in the Schools of Education and Law as well as in the discipline of Geography full roll out on online submission and marking has been achieved successfully.

-The evaluation of staff and student experiences – collected via survey – show that students experiences is very positive in relation to the easiness and convenience of submission and in feedback satisfaction.
+The evaluation of staff and student experiences – collected via survey – show that students’ experiences is very positive in relation to the easiness and convenience of submission and in feedback satisfaction.
 Students do not accept that they are collecting their feedback more than they did before when hard copy was used and they disagreed to online processes affecting their personal relationships with tutors.

 The majority of academic staff is satisfied with Grademark but report that they are not essentially marking differently than before.
 Staff report not necessarily giving more feedback than they used to, nor that Grademark has had an effect on marking consistency.
 On the contrary, the majority of staff find that marking is taking longer when using Grademark.